 Number of Treatment Sessions For COPD: 2-6 Infusions of Clinical Grade Mesenchymal Cells per Treatment (Multiple stages may be required for severe cases)

-Type of Stem Cells Used: Most patients with mild to moderate Pulmonary disease require Allogeneic cell transplants derived from HLA matched Amniotic Membrane, Cord blood, or Human placenta cells.
+Type of Stem Cells Used: Most patients with mild to moderate Pulmonary disease require Allogeneic cell transplants derived from HLA matched Amniotic Membrane cells, Cord blood derived, or placenta tissue cells.
 For elderly patients or candidates with progressive respiratory diseases an aggressive combination protocol will be required.
 All our cells are screened and certified against having Infectious Diseases and the strength and sterility documentation of using good cellular manufacturing processes at time of treatment.
 Our Lung disease treatments do not require invasive surgeries and the cells are delivered painlessly using Guided CT Scanners,Ultrasounds (when necessary) through an IV “Intravenous” Drip and/or Intrathecally.

 Pulmonary Rehabilitation After Treatment (Optional): Pulmonary Rehab is available at Bumrungrad international hospital or Bangkok Hospital depending on the patient’s travel limitations and timing constraints.
 A dedicated lung rehabilitation specialist will be available upon request for 2-5 hours per day and up to 6 days per week.
 Medical visas and accommodations for extended stay for the patient and family can also be provided upon special request.

 Total Treatment Length : The COPD protocol we offer is an intensive multistage course and will require an estimated 14-21 nights in Thailand (depending on the severity of the underlying disease)